-The amendments in this update are designed to improve the effectiveness of disclosures by removing, modifying and adding disclosures related to fair value measurements and is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
+The amendments in this update remove references to various FASB Concepts Statements, situates all disclosure guidance in the appropriate disclosure section of the Codification, and makes other improvements and technical corrections to the Codification.
+The amendments in Sections B and C of this amendment are effective for fiscal periods beginning after December 15, 2020, for public business entities.
+For all other entities, the amendments are effective for fiscal periods beginning after December 15, 2021, and interim periods within fiscal periods beginning after December 15, 2022.
 The Company has not yet evaluated the impact of adoption of this ASU on its consolidated financial statements and related disclosures.